as-one/starter-app/README.md

 # As One - Starter

-Este repositório contém a configuração ideal para começar projetos que trabalhem com HTML, CSS e JS e framework agnostic.
+This repository contains the ideal configuration to start projects on HTML, CSS, JS, and framework agnostic.

 ## Quick Start